instructlab/instructlab/CONTRIBUTING/CONTRIBUTING.md

-# Contributing
+# Contributing to the InstructLab CLI

 👍🎉 First off, thank you for taking the time to contribute! 🎉👍

 The following is a set of guidelines for contributing.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
-Please read the [community contribution guide](https://github.com/instructlab/community/blob/main/CONTRIBUTING.md) first for general practices for the InstructLab 🥼 community.
+Please read the [community contribution guide](https://github.com/instructlab/community/blob/main/CONTRIBUTING.md) first for general practices for the 🐶 InstructLab community.

+> [!IMPORTANT]
+> InstructLab is a fast-paced project under rapid development.
+Please expect the codebase to undergo significant changes from release to release.
+If you don't have
+> prior experience contributing to an early-stage open source project, you might want to consider [contributing skills and knowledge to the model](https://docs.instructlab.ai/adding-data-to-model/creating_new_knowledge_or_skills/) instead.

 ## What Should I Know Before I Get Started?